- 180 credits

 The School of Communication is located in White City, London’s newest research and creative quarter.

-Our mixed-discipline studios encourage cross-disciplinary thought, awareness and action.
-Shared workspaces are provided for all research students.
+Our mixed-use studios encourage collaborative working, thought, awareness and action.
 In addition, you have access to craft and technical workshop areas and excellent technical support in the College.
-These include well-equipped computer studios for print and digital moving-image production, sound editing, a letterpress and book-binding workshop.

 More details on what you'll study.